Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Broken Beach

-The biggest and most interesting exporting industry is the commercial growing of seaweed, which takes place along the northwest coast of Lembongan, in the channel between the two small islands, and all along the north and northeast coast of Nusa Penida.
+The largest and most interesting export industry is the commercial cultivation of seaweed, which takes place along the northwest coast of Lembongan, in the channel between the two small islands, and along the north and northeast coasts of Nusa Penida.

 4 – The rarest bird in the world, the Bali Starling

-Nusa Penida, and neighboring Lembongan and Ceningan islands, are bird sanctuaries.
+Nusa Penida and the neighboring islands of Lembongan and Ceningan are bird sanctuaries.
 The island communities have used traditional Balinese village regulations to create the sanctuary with the help of the Friends of the National Park Foundation (FNPF).

 5 – Public Gamelan Orchestras